MatthewDailey/git-diff-clean/README.md

-                          them.                        [boolean] [default: true] -f, --includeFooter     Include a line as a footer to close out the diff output                       [boolean] [default: true] -l, --useLess          Use less as the pager to view output     [boolean] [default: true] -h, --help              Show help                                    [boolean]
+                          them.                        [boolean] [default: true] -f, --includeFooter     Include a line as a footer to close out the diff output                       [boolean] [default: true] -l, --useLess           Use less as the pager to view output [boolean] [default: true] -u, --includeUntracked  Include untracked files in the diff output (not used when --cached is on)         [boolean] [default: true] -h, --help              Show help                                    [boolean]
 ```